spheronFdn/sdk/packages/cli/README.md

 <h3>spheron create-organization</h3>
 <p>Use <code>spheron create-organization</code> if you want to create a new organization.
 This will set that organization as default and will use it later for upload/publish commands by default.
 Keep in mind that first time you execute <code>spheron login</code> command, you will get new organization created if you already didn't have one set up.   </p>
 <pre><code>spheron create-organization</code></pre>
-This will open up a promter that will help you set up your new organization.
+This will open up a prompter that will help you set up your new organization.
 If you want to directly call it without prompter you can use:

 <code>spheron upload --name {organization_name} --username {organization_username} </code>